Making a Truce With the Voices in Your Head

 But even if they weren’t talking, the rats won’t be quiet.
-Eventually Pearson starts drinking, to try and shut them up.
-For a time, it works.
+Eventually Pearson started drinking, to try and shut them up.
+For a time, it worked.

 “But after a while of that you end up with two problems,” he says.
 “A drinking problem as well as a rat problem.”